YuliyaBarysevich/resty/README.md

 - As a user, I want a simple list of all previous queries I’ve run so that I can easily see which queries I’ve run before
 - As a user, I want to click on an old query and have my selections appear in the form for me, so I don’t have to re-type them
 - As a user, I want to see a “loading” indicator while RESTy is fetching data so that I know it’s working on my request

+## LAB - Routing

+**Phase 4 Requirements:**

+In this final phase of the RESTy build, we will be adding some more fidelity to the application, including a menu with a ore detailed view of our history, as well as an about us page.

+**User stories:**

+- As a user, I want to see all of my previous queries as a separate page so that I can browse them in greater detail
+- As a user, I would like to view a separate “Help” page so I can learn how the application works